Effective Strategic Alignment

 “The greatest danger in times of turbulence is not the turbulence – it is to act with yesterday’s logic.” – Peter Drucker

 Alignment today is done piecemeal without linking the various organization structures and capabilities together for better insights.
-The linkage is important in responding to change and threats to survival.
-It is one thing to analyze customer preferences and behavior and another to assess the impact on strategy, tactics, and operations.
-The same thinking applies to technology change and operational changes but in reverse.
+The linkage is important in effectively deploying the formulated strategies.
+It is one thing to analyze customer preferences and behavior and another to assess the impact of preferences on strategy, tactics, and operations.
+The same thinking applies to technology, social and other trends.

-Change inside the organization and external to it must be assessed.
-An effective and productive manager should have the knowledge and skills to apply analytics using a systematic and structured method for alignment.
+Changes inside the organization and external to it must be assessed.
+An effective and productive manager should have the knowledge and skills to apply core analytics using systematic and structured methods.
+They should assess future trends and anticipate the impact on execution.

 Expected Learning Outcomes

-• Explain the different uses and value of alignment in strategic thinking today
+• Explain the different components and value of strategic thinking today.

-• Use the alignment methods to improve organization effectiveness
+• Use analytic methods to improve strategy effectiveness.

-• Describe how analytics provide capability to focus alignment insight
+• Describe how analytics provide capability to focus strategic insight.

-• Explain the technologies and tools available for assessing alignment
+• Explain the technologies and tools available for assessing strategy development and execution.

-• Interpret how alignment methods can help management plan
+• Interpret how strategic methods can help management plan and execute for success.

-• Select alignment techniques for that promote management productivity
+• Select strategy formulation approaches that promote management productivity.

-• Interpret and explain the value of end-to-end business alignment
+• Interpret and explain the value of end-to-end strategy management.

 Who should attend